Dijon Air Base: World War II

-While under Luftwaffe control, Dijon Air Base was attacked by the United States Army Air Forces Eighth Air Force heavy B-17 Flying Fortress groups on several occasions in 1944 (28 March, 25 April and August 14).
-Tactical air units of Twelfth Air Force, moving up from Southern France as part of Operation Dragoon attacked the base with B-26 Marauder medium bombers and P-47 Thunderbolt attacks, dropping 500-pound general-purpose bombs on the airfield, hangars, maintenance shops and other support buildings, causing great damage to the Luftwaffe aircraft as well as destroying much of the support station.
+While under Luftwaffe control, Dijon Air Base was attacked by the United States Army Air Forces Eighth Air Force heavy Boeing B-17 Flying Fortress groups on several occasions in 1944 (28 March, 25 April and August 14).
+Tactical air units of Twelfth Air Force, moving up from Southern France as part of Operation Dragoon attacked the base with Martin B-26 Marauder medium bombers and Republic P-47 Thunderbolt attacks, dropping 500-pound general-purpose bombs on the airfield, hangars, maintenance shops and other support buildings, causing great damage to the Luftwaffe aircraft as well as destroying much of the support station.

 With the Allied ground forces advancing into the Dijon area, the Germans evacuated the base on 10 September 1944.
 Prior to their retreat, German engineers attempted to destroy what little remained after the bombing attacks; they blew up the control tower, shelters, bunkers, ammunition and gasoline, water towers, tanks, electrical transformers, and barracks.

 On 12 September, the first American units arrived at the base.
 The base was almost totally destroyed, and rehabilitation into an operational combat airfield was begun almost immediately by the USAAF IX Engineering Command 847th Engineer Aviation Battalion, which specialized in repair of captured airfields.
 Work began clearing the base of mines and destroyed Luftwaffe aircraft and repairing operational facilities for use by American aircraft.
 A metal pierced steel planking patch was laid down over the bomb damaged runway to allow aircraft operations, as well as repairing what could be repaired quickly, and moved in what equipment was necessary to conduct combat operations.
 Their work paid off, as Dijon Air Base was declared operationally ready on 25 September, about two weeks after their arrival.
 It was designated as Advanced Landing Ground "Y-9" as an American airfield.